nitishdayal/notes/secrets_of_the_javascript_ninja_second_edition/part_2/CHAPTER_04.md

 We can limit this functionality by including the string `"use strict;"` at the very beginning of our JavaScript code.
-By doing so, we change the JavaScript engine's behavior to _throw errors_ rather silently picking them up and remove some 'unsafe' language features.
+By doing so, we change the JavaScript engine's behavior to _throw errors_ rather silently picking them, up and remove some 'unsafe' language features.
 One such feature is `arguments` aliasing.

 If we were to run the example again but include `"use strict";` at the beginning of our